-5 Servo Setup Tips
+5 Great Servo Installation Tips - Model Airplane News

-After installing your servos according the manufacturer’s directions, you might find that when the servo arm is placed on the spline, it isn’t at a perfect right angle to the servo casing.
+After you install your servos according the manufacturer’s directions, you might find that when the servo arms are placed on the splines, they aren’t at a perfect 90-degree angle to the servo case and control linkage.
 Or, after you’ve hooked up the various linkages, you discover there is too much or not enough travel throw when a certain control surface is deflected.
 How about adjusting those throttle linkages to get that carburetor barrel either wide open or fully closed when the throttle trim is lowered?
-This article will help you to achieve basic radio- and servo-setup success.
+Here are 5 tips that will help you to achieve great radio- and servo-setup success.

 1 First, check that your servos are properly installed.
 Unless you’re flying a foamie or small electric in which the servos are glued into place, use the rubber grommets and brass eyelets that come with your servos.
 Install them so the wide brim of the eyelets are under the grommets (between them and the servo tray).
 Tighten the screws until their heads meet the brass bushing’s top edge.
 The rubber grommet will be compressed a bit, but that’s OK.
 The object is to have a secure, shock-mounted servo installation that won’t move when the servo arm is deflected.
 If the eyelet is installed with the wide end up, the grommets will be compressed so much that they won’t isolate the servo from the source of vibration.